Something of Value: Plot

 Meanwhile, Peter and Lathela find Kimani and his followers in the jungle.
-Speaking to Kimani alone, Peter asks him to surrender.
-Kimani, who has never abandoned his doubts about the Mau Mau methods, agrees to meet at a hidden spring to discuss the terms of an agreement.
-Kimani then explains to his followers that they must negotiate with the whites, telling them "it is your own hatred that you see in others."
-In Nairobi, Peter joins Holly at the hospital where Elizabeth's child is born.
-When he suggests to Holly that they leave the country for a while, she tells him she loves Africa and wants to return home.
-Later, Peter discovers that Joe has already left for the spring with many armed men.
-He races to the spring to prevent any conflict, but when Kimani and the remaining Mau Mau arrive, Joe and his men shoot at the men, women and children.
-Kimani escapes with his infant son into the jungle, where Peter finds him in a cave and explains that they were both betrayed.
-When his old friend flees with a rifle, Peter pushes Kimani, causing the gun to slip from his hand.
-Setting the child down, Kimani threatens Peter with a large knife, but Peter grabs it and, holding to Kimani's throat, begs him to surrender to enable them both to start over again.
+Kimani agrees to meet at a hidden spring to discuss the terms of an agreement.
+Later, Peter discovers that Joe has already left for the spring with armed men.
+He races there to prevent conflict, but when Kimani and the remaining Mau Mau arrive, Joe and his men shoot at them.
+Kimani escapes with his infant son into the jungle, where Peter finds him and explains that they were both betrayed.
 Kimani insists he must kill Peter and, while grabbing for a gun, slides into a Mau Mau pit trap, where bamboo spikes pierce him.
-Kimani begs Peter to throw the child to him to die in the pit as well, but Peter keeps the child, carrying it home to be raised together with Elizabeth's newborn, in hopes that a new generation might resolve the inequities of East Africa.
+Kimani begs Peter to throw his son to him to die in the pit as well, but Peter keeps the child, carrying it home to be raised with Elizabeth's newborn, in hopes that a new generation might resolve the inequities of East Africa.